pesc-org/canpesc-common-digital-layout/docs/docs/intro.md

 sidebar_position: 1
 ---

-# What is PESC CDL API?
+# What is PESC CDL?

 A fully-functional, self-contained service for converting PESC XML transcripts (for College/University and High School) into a standardized, localizable, human-readable PDF format.